jrlangford/fake-s3/README.md

 ###jclouds

-A BlobStoreContext can be created in the following way:
+The following block shows how to create a BlobStoreContext and how to create a bucket named "my-bucket" in the server using this BlobStoreContext.

 ```
 ...